alex-patterson-webdev/container-adapter/README.md

 ## About

-A PSR-11 based dependency injection component that provides a generic interface for service resolution and registration.
+A PSR-11 compatible Dependency Injection Container wrapper that supports generic service registration.

 ## Installation